This post may use affiliate links. Learn more in my Disclosure Policy.

 As I watched his retirement announcement today, I couldn’t help but think of that billboard in Knoxville, Tennessee.
 I couldn’t help but think of all of the great football memories I have because of him.
 I also couldn’t help but think of all of the great things he’s done for the Indianapolis community.
 And the Denver community.

 There might be other quarterbacks with better numbers.
 There might be some with more rings.
 And surely there will be someone somewhere who ultimately breaks all of his records (yes, even the Most Interceptions record).
-But it’s hard to argue that this guy who has led two different franchises to the Promised Land was anything than a Football Great.
+But it’s hard to argue that this guy who has led two different franchises to the Promised Land was anything other than a Football Great.

 It’s been a remarkable 18 years.
 And like Peyton Manning said, 18 is a nice number.
 So as we celebrate the accomplishments of a football legend, I hope you join me in standing up and saying,